adityashirsatrao007/HackVortex-2025/README.md

 # 🚀 HackVortex 2025 – Team CodeRadiants
 Welcome to the official repository for our HackVortex 2025 project!

+This project is a Minimum Viable Innovative Product (MVIP) and is currently in the active development phase.
+If you encounter any bugs, glitches, or issues, please feel free to open an issue or contact us directly.
+We appreciate your feedback and support! 🚀

 Crafted with innovation and collaboration by **Team CodeRadiants**, this project is built to make an impact.
 **KarigarKart **
 is a platform that connects daily wage workers like plumbers, electricians, and carpenters with people who need their services.
 Workers create verified profiles, and customers can easily find and hire trusted workers nearby.
 It helps workers get more jobs and helps customers find reliable help quickly.